vielbunt/csd-darmstadt.de/README.md

 ## License

-GNU General Public License v2.
-The theme code itself is open source.
 The CSD Darmstadt branding and vielbunt logos belong to vielbunt e.V.